 - Published date:

-Off the Map is an annual videogame design competition for UK higher education students, run in partnership with GameCity; a cultural centre for videogames in Nottingham and home of the National Videogame Arcade.
+Off the Map is a videogame and interactive fiction design competition for UK students, run in partnership with the GameCity festival at the National Videogame Arcade; a cultural centre for videogames in Nottingham.

 About the competitionThe competition sets students the task of creating video games, text adventures and virtual interactive environments using digitised British Library ‘assets’ including maps, views, texts, book illustrations and recorded sounds as creative inspiration.
 Furthermore, competitions have been themed to coincide with British Library exhibitions.

 - For 2016 the competition tied in with the Shakespeare in Ten Acts exhibition.The first place winning entry used The Tempest sub theme and was created by Team Quattro from De Montfort University in Leicester.
 Tom Battey from the London College of Communication was awarded second place for a game based on the characters in the play A Midsummer Night’s Dream.
 Details about these games can be found in this blog post.

 - In 2015 the competition celebrated 150 years of the publication of Alice’s Adventures in Wonderland and winning games were playable in the Alice in Wonderland exhibition.
 First place was awarded to The Wondering Lands of Alice by Team Off our Rockers, De Montfort University in Leicester, more information is in this blog post and press release.